WomenPlusPlus/deploy-impact-21-kona-b/README.md

 ## :iphone: The web app <a name = "web_app"></a>

 Dots web app can be used from any device (laptop, phone, tablet).
-Since it's a web app, updates are done automatically, therefore we guarantee the user is accessing the latest available version.
+Since it's a Progressive Web App (PWA), updates are done automatically, therefore we guarantee the user is accessing the latest available version.
+The decision of choosing this technology was supported by the advantages that it has compared to a native app:

+* __It can be used offline:__ PWAs can be cached by the web browser and used even when offline.
+* __Better performance:__ The performance of PWAs is much better than traditional web apps.
+* __No installation or updates required:__ All new features and bug fixes are available without any manual action required.
+* __Low on data:__ PWAs are smaller than mobile apps, and they also require less bandwidth than traditional web apps [4](https://brainhub.eu/library/progressive-web-apps-advantages-disadvantages/).

 You can now use it here:
 https://dots.azureedge.net/